 Sylvan Lake, Blue Bell, Legion Lodge, State Game (all located at campgrounds – use same map as above).

-And you might find our tips on how to get the best deals on hotels helpful to save a few dollars along the way.
+We also recommend reading our helpful guide on exactly how to get the best deals on hotels to save a few dollars with your booking for Custer State Park.

 What To Pack For Custer State Park